 The Maryland Court of Special Appeals handed down an interesting opinion in Asphalt and Concrete Services v.
-Perry, reversing a half million dollar verdict.
-This case is a cautionary tale for lawyers who want to get every possible thing they can in to make the defendant look bad.
+Perry, reversing a half-million dollar verdict.
+This case is a cautionary tale for lawyers who want to get every possible thing they can, in order to make the defendant look bad.
 I understand the urge, believe me.
-But sometimes you are just asking for an appeal that is going to get your case reversed.
+But sometimes you are just asking for an appeal that will get your case reversed.
 This is an opinion every Maryland personal injury lawyer — on both sides of the aisle — should read and keep in the back of their minds.
 This case also has some good law and bad law for plaintiffs’ lawyers that is worth knowing.

 Facts of the Case

 This case involved a pedestrian accident involving a dump truck.
 The Plaintiff was crossing an intersection and stopped at a crosswalk.
-After seeing the light was green, observing that the lights were green he starting to cross the street.
+After seeing the light was green, he started to cross the street.
 Next thing he knows, he is in a hospital.

-He was taken to Baltmore’s Kernan Hospital’s brain trauma center with a head injury, obviously, and also a severe shoulder injury and rib fractures.
+He was taken to Baltimore’s Kernan Hospital’s brain trauma center with a head injury, obviously, and also a severe shoulder injury and rib fractures.
 A good rule of thumb is that if you have a P.G.
-County case and the client gets sent to Kernan…you have a pretty significant case.
+County case, and the client gets sent to Kernan…you have a pretty significant case.

 Issue On Appeal

 What happened was the driver was employed by a company called Higher Power who was hired by Asphalt & Concrete Services.
 But Higher Power was anything but a higher power.
-It was a forfeited limited liability company that was not authorized to do business in Maryland.
+It was a forfeited, limited liability company unauthorized to do business in Maryland.
 Basically, it seems it was a shell — actually a shell-less — company for the defendant driver.
 In fact, the driver did not have insurance for the dump truck or even a license to drive any vehicle, much less a dump truck.
 Apparently, his license was suspended for not showing up in court.

 So the Plaintiff’s attorney sought to admit the evidence because… it makes the concrete company look bad and hopefully that will inflame them to a higher jury verdict (which, again, did not seem to happen here).
 The question is whether the lack of a driver’s license and car insurance is admissible at trial.

 Judge Kathyrn Graeff, writing for the Court of Special appeals, said yes to the driver’s license and no to the insurance.
 The court agreed that the driver’s license and the inability to get insurance could be relevant, but it was not because it was issued for non-payment.
-This is clearly not indicia of being a bad driver but just failure to pay your bill.
+This is not indicia of being a terrible driver but just failing to pay your bill.

 Plaintiff’s argument was had they made sure he had insurance they would have serendipitously discovered that he had no insurance.
-This is true but the court dismissed this as but/for causation and not proximate cause.
+This is true, but the court dismissed this as but/for causation and not the proximate cause.

 The target defendant also tried to get out of the case altogether by arguing that there was insufficient evidence of an employment relationship.
 But the court said there was ample evidence to go to a jury on these issues.
 So this case will get tried again.

-My partner Laura Zois and I like trying a case together.
-We try to do this every year although we will not this year.
+My partner Laura Zois and I enjoy trying a case together.
+We try to do this every year, although we will not this year.
 It is effective — not so humbly, our stats are pretty off the hook — and it is fun.
 Some of my best memories at work are the goofy things we say during trial.

-The Plaintiff’s attorney got the lack of insurance information in through a Progressive adjuster, who was named in the case and her testimony was discussed for a few paragraphs in the opinion.
-I really like her so I called her to make sure she saw it.
+The Plaintiff’s attorney got the lack of insurance information through a Progressive adjuster, who was named in the case and her testimony was discussed for a few paragraphs in the opinion.
+I really like her, so I called her to make sure she saw it.
 This opinion was decided last month.
 She deals with scores of lawyers.
 No one mentioned it to her.
-I wonder how many lawyers actually read this opinions from top to bottom.
+I wonder how many lawyers actually read these opinions from top to bottom.